 Head of Psychology

 Newest selected publications

-Dovey, T., Wilken, M., Martin, CI. and Meyer, C. (Accepted) 'Definitions and clinical guidance on the enteral dependence component of the avoidant/restrictive food intake disorder diagnostic criteria in children'.
-Journal of Parenteral and Enteral Nutrition.
+Dovey, T., Wilken, M., Martin, CI. and Meyer, C. (2018) 'Definitions and clinical guidance on the enteral dependence component of the avoidant/restrictive food intake disorder diagnostic criteria in children'.
+Journal of Parenteral and Enteral Nutrition, 42 (3). pp. 499 - 507.
 ISSN: 0148-6071 Open Access Link

-Dovey, T. (Accepted) 'FAvoidant/Restrictive Food Intake Disorder: An eating disorder on a spectrum with food neophobia.', in Reilly, S. (ed.)
-Food Neophobia: Behavioral and Biological Influences.
-Elsevier.
+Dovey, T. (2017) 'Avoidant/Restrictive Food Intake Disorder: An Eating Disorder on a Spectrum with Food Neophobia', in Reilly, S. (ed.)
+Food Neophobia.
+Open Access Link